maxorenjoysnekos/official-skid-list/README.md

 Marshy - Some kid who thinks he is a pro hacker by joining clients dev teams and then leaking src (not to mention that he sucks dick for src leaks from masterof13fps, ItS NoT sKid iF ThEy DoNt fInD OuT), Ths client is on my watchlist, whatever obf they use, I. Will.
 Deobf.
 This guy is retarded and cant fix simple errors without his sugar daddy energized who is in a secret underage gay relationship with him.

 Energized - Hard on the internet, pussy irl.
-A fellow brit as myself, except this guy is the type of guy you wouid use the term "Bri'ish" on, salty I deobfed his skid and leaked it to the public, ever since, he has been shitting his pants xD
+A fellow brit as myself, except this guy is the type of guy you would use the term "Bri'ish" on, salty I deobfed his skid and leaked it to the public, ever since, he has been shitting his pants xD

 Memer - Imagine not knowing a dogsfuck of java and being in a clients dev team, this dumb fuck sucks marshy off whenever marshy feels depressed about me making fun of him.